 The application for practical training must be received by Immigration within 60 days of completion of your degree requirements.
-This application also requires the endorsement of Heidi Gregori-Gahan, Andrea Barnard, or Brigit Calder in the International Programs Office.
+This application also requires the endorsement of Heidi Gregori-Gahan or Nicole Vernon in the International Programs Office.
 Please do not send an I-765 to Immigration without consulting International Programs.

 OPT Extension for STEM Fields

 F-1 students who receive science, technology, engineering, and mathematics (STEM) degrees included on the STEM Designated Degree Program List, are employed by employers enrolled in E-Verify, and who have received an initial grant of post-completion OPT related to such a degree, may apply for a 17-month extension.

 What are the eligibility requirements for the 17-month extension of post-completion OPT?